Change careers - train to teach

 What will I achieve?

 The programme lasts two years, during which you’re fully-supported as you shift into teaching.
-You gain Qualified Teacher Status in your first year and complete your Newly Qualified Teacher placement in year two.
+You gain Qualified Teacher Status in your first year and teach as a Newly Qualified Teacher in year two, continuing to receive structured support.

 And here's the best bit...